Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 separate process may not be viable either.
 In this case, we'll need to extract the queryable fields from the document before insert.

 The query table schema will be pre-generated, as will the JSON Paths to the queryable elements.
+The JSON Paths will be included with the API query field names in the ApiSchema.json file.
+The query field names will be all lowercased, and for ease of query construction the column names should be identical (i.e. not snake case).

 #### Query SQL